mwolfson/AndroidAVDRepo/README.md

 This repo is a collection of pre-configured Android emulator configuration files (AVD and ini files)

-# Smartphones
+## Smartphones

 - Galaxy Nexus, by Google
 - G1 aka Dream, by HTC
 - Droid (original), by Motorola

-# Tablets
+## Tablets

 - None

+# Growing the collection

-Feel free to fork, clone and pull to increase the number of devices defined.
+Feel free to fork, clone and git-push to increase the number of devices defined.